crypto-crypto-crypto/pipedrive-task/README.md

 ## Description

-This application tracks Github users' gists with Pipedrive, and also provides a minimal interface and endpoints to show and perform data states.
+This application syncs Github users' gists with Pipedrive.
+It provides a minimal interface and endpoints to show and perform data states.
 For this, the user has to specify the Github users to be tracked.
-The application synchronizes the dataset of users with Pipedrive's respective entities.
+The application synchronizes the dataset of users with Pipedrive's suitable entities.
 In this way, Pipedrive serves as a database and we avoid using intermediate databases.

 ## Try it out!
 - [104.236.100.141](104.236.107.134) Application